There are two ways to apply to HCC:

 Meet with an Academic Advisor

 New students are required to meet with an academic advisor.
-Advisors are available on a walk-in only basis in the Administration and Student Affairs (ASA) Building Monday through Thursday, from 8 a.m. to 6 p.m., and Friday, from 8 a.m. to 4:30 p.m.
+Advisors are available on a walk-in only basis in the Student Center, Monday through Thursday, from 8:30 a.m. to 6:30 p.m., and Friday, from 8 a.m. to 4:30 p.m.
 In order to ensure your visit, it is recommended that you arrive one hour prior to closing.
 To contact an advisor, email them at email@example.com.
+Students who will be in the ESSENCE Early College Program must call 240-500-2238 to schedule a time to register for classes.

 If you've attended HCC before but not during the last two years, complete an application and submit it to the Office of Admissions.
 If you are seeking a degree or certificate, you must complete the requirements for your program listed in the current college catalog.